trifork/cheetah-sql-odbc/Trifork.readme.md

 **NOTE**: Some tests in ITODBCConnection will fail if a test DSN (Data Source Name) is not configured on your system.
 Refer to "Running Tests" in the [build instructions](docs/dev/BUILD_INSTRUCTIONS.md) for more information on configuring this.

+Is possible to make a static check for C++/C code installing the tool [CPPCheck](http://cppcheck.net/) and insert the directory of the installation folder in `path` (Windows).
+After that is possible to run `run_cppcheck.bat` and look at the results in `cppcheck/results.log` of the same folder.

 ## Documentation

 Please refer to the [documentation](https://opensearch.org/docs/latest/) for detailed information on installing and configuring OpenSearch.